High-Performance-Computing/Project/MobileNetArchitecture.md

 ![](Separable_Convolution.png)

-diagonally hatched texture indicates layers that do not contain non-linearities.
-The last (lightly colored) layer indicates the beginning of the next block.
+The concepts of bottleneck convolutions and expansion convolutions are illustrated below.
+The diagonally hatched block do not contain non-linearities.
+The lightly colored block indicates the beginning of the next block.

 ![](BottleNeckConvolution.png)